What is Active Travel?

 Why do we need an Active Travel Strategy?

-By investing in better infrastructure, we can make Active Travel a practical and attractive choice, helping to:
+By investing in better infrastructure, we can make Active Travel a practical and attractive choice, bringing huge benefits to individuals, communities, and the environment:

 Recognising the challenges of the Forest of Dean